alttch/eva3/doc/sfa/sfa_framework.rst

 eva_sfa_server_restart_handler
 ------------------------------

-This variable contains function which's called when :doc:`/sfa/sfa` notifies connected clients about server restart.
+This variable contains function which is called when :doc:`/sfa/sfa` notifies connected clients about server restart.
 Client application can prepare user for the server restart (e.g. display warning message) and forcibly reload data when the server is back online.